stalaveralodos-ux/eu-policy-watch/alerts/2026/csddd-omnibus-final-approval.md

 ---
 layout: alert
-title: "El Consejo da la aprobación final a la CSDDD modificada por el Omnibus I"
+title: "Council gives final approval to the CSDDD as amended by Omnibus I"
 date: 2026-02-24
 directive: CSDDD
 permalink: /alerts/2026/csddd-omnibus-final-approval/
 ---

-Tras casi cuatro años de negociación, los Estados miembros dieron el 24 de febrero de 2026 la aprobación final a la Corporate Sustainability Due Diligence Directive tal como quedó modificada por el paquete de simplificación Omnibus I. El texto reduce sustancialmente el alcance respecto a la versión de 2024: el umbral de aplicación sube a empresas de más de 5.000 empleados y 1.500 millones de euros de facturación, desaparece el deber de implementación armonizada de la diligencia debida, y el régimen de responsabilidad civil queda modificado hacia una fórmula más armonizada entre Estados miembros.
+After almost four years of negotiation, member states gave final approval on 24 February 2026 to the Corporate Sustainability Due Diligence Directive as amended by the Omnibus I simplification package.
+The text substantially narrows the scope compared with the 2024 version: the applicable threshold rises to companies with more than 5,000 employees and €1.5 billion in turnover, the duty to implement due diligence in a harmonised way disappears, and the civil-liability regime shifts toward a formula more harmonised between member states.

-La Directiva (UE) 2026/470 se publicó en el Diario Oficial de la UE dos días después, el 26 de febrero de 2026, y entró en vigor el 18 de marzo.
-Los Estados miembros tienen ahora hasta el 26 de julio de 2028 para transponerla.
+Directive (EU) 2026/470 was published in the Official Journal of the EU two days later, on 26 February 2026, and entered into force on 18 March.
+Member states now have until 26 July 2028 to transpose it.

-**Fuente:** Corporate Justice (ECCJ), nota de prensa, 24 de febrero de 2026.
+**Source:** Corporate Justice (ECCJ), press release, 24 February 2026.

-Más contexto en la ficha completa de la [CSDDD]({{ '/directives/csddd/' | relative_url }}).
+More context in the full [CSDDD]({{ '/directives/csddd/' | relative_url }}) entry.